-Your risk of hypothyroidism increases with age, especially after age 65 years.
+Your risk of hypothyroidism gets higher with age, especially after age 65.

-Women are more likely to develop the condition than men.
+Women are more likely to have this health problem than men.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.